teotimepacreau/Express-Newsletter/README.md

 1. Subscription logic : Users can subscribe on homepage by filling and sending the form : lastName, firstName and email are added to SQLite Database.
 A notif confirms or infirms the subscription.
 An email confirms subscription and welcome new user. ✅
 2. Unsubscription logic : Users can unsubscribe on the /unsubscribe page.
 It updates the database accordingly by removing.
 Checks if email is already in the DB, if not sends an error notif to user✅
 3. Newsletter Templates :
-- Each newsletter is created within a template using handlebars✅ ⚠️: anchor link to unsub at the bottom of the email is waiting for his definitive href
+- Each newsletter is created within a template using handlebars✅
 4. Composing Newsletters :
 - Each newsletter dynamically retrieve lastName and firstName to personalize the mail✅
 5. Sending newsletter :